Skip to main content

-First and foremost, make sure your project kickoff meeting PowerPoint presentation aligns with your agenda.
-You don’t want to confuse meeting attendees with slides that don’t correlate with the agenda items.
+First and foremost, make sure your project kickoff meeting PowerPoint presentation (or Google Slides) aligns with your agenda.
+You don’t want to confuse attendees during the kickoff meeting with slides that don’t correlate with the agenda items.

 Introductions